sarkershantonu/sarkershantonu.github.io/_posts/2019/2019-01-16-vim-basics.md

 - Another Vim tiny version ```sudo apt install vim-nox```

 ### How it works?
-- Vim has three modes :
+- Vim has multiple modes :
     - Normal Mode : For navigation .
 When you press ESC, all modes come back to this mode.
     - Insert Mode : For insert/edit.
 Pressing ```i``` will go in this mode.
     - View/visual Mode